zearp/Nucintosh/README.md

 + Copy the EFI folder to the EFI partition on the USB installer
 + Install macOS

-\* Installers made with GibMacOS on Windows require a working internet connection.
-It downloads the full installer from Apple.
+\* Installers made with GibMacOS on Windows require a working internet connection as it uses the recovery image only, it then downloads the full installer from Apple.
 The *createistallmedia* script makes an off-line installer.

 ## Post install
 - Remove express card icon: Run ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu```